smarticoai/public-api/docs/api/interfaces/TTournamentDetailed.md

 • **image2\_mobile**: `string`

-2nd image URL representing the tournament for mobile
+2nd image URL representing the tournament for mobile, 720x400px

 #### Inherited from